MicrosoftDocs/defender-docs/defender-endpoint/gov.md

 > [!NOTE]
 >
-> <sup>1</sup> The Defender Vulnerability Management Report inaccuracy functionality is not available for GCC, GCC High and GOV customers.
+> <sup>1</sup> The Defender Vulnerability Management Report inaccuracy functionality is not available for GCC, GCC High and DoD customers.

 [!INCLUDE [Microsoft Defender for Endpoint Tech Community](../includes/defender-mde-techcommunity.md)]